calabash/calabash-ios/README.md

 Calabash is an automated testing technology for Android and iOS native and hybrid applications.
 This repository contains support for iOS, for Android, see [Calabash Landing Page](http://calaba.sh/).

+Calabash is a free open source project, developed and maintained by [LessPainful - automated app testing](https://www.lesspainful.com).

 This document explains how to install Calabash.
 For introductory information about the rationale behind Calabash see